Backside, hot walkers and more American horsey jargon that leaves us baffled - Horse & Hound

 The northern area of Kentucky that was nicknamed so because of the blue-flowered Poa grass that grows there.

-Don’t miss our travel special in tomorrow’s issue of Horse & Hound magazine (16 February 2017), where our racing editor Hannah Lemieux travels around Kentucky to suss out the best equestrian attractions
+Don’t miss our horse riding holidays special in tomorrow’s issue of Horse & Hound magazine (16 February 2017), where our racing editor Hannah Lemieux travels around Kentucky to suss out the best equestrian attractions

 Hannah travelled with ‘America As You Like It’, which has a seven night holiday to Kentucky from £1,535 per person, including return flights from Heathrow to Louisville with United, seven days fully inclusive car hire, two nights at the 21c Museum Hotel, two nights at the Gratz Park Inn in Lexington and three nights at the Shaker Village at Pleasant Hill, Harrodsburg.
 Visit: www.americaasyoulikeit.com